flipt-io/demo-v2/hotel-service/README.md

 ## Integration with Demo

-This service integrates with the TravelCo demo webapp by:
+This service integrates with the TravelCo demo:

-1. Providing hotel search backend functionality
+1. **Webapp**: Provides hotel search and booking backend functionality
-2. Sharing the same Flipt instance and feature flags
+2. **Admin Service**: Exposes booking management endpoints for approval/rejection workflows
-3. Exporting metrics to the same Prometheus instance
+3. **Flipt**: Shares the same feature flags for consistent behavior
-4. Sending traces to the same Jaeger instance
+4. **Observability**: Exports metrics to Prometheus and traces to Jaeger
-5. Demonstrating multi-language Flipt client usage (Python vs React)
+5. **Multi-language**: Demonstrates Python SDK usage alongside React and Go clients

 ## Architecture